davfervar/IT_Troubleshooting_Documentation/incidents/incident-4python-script-for-networking-connectivity-testing-script.md

     Outputs a readable summary in console and saves a log file for Helpdesk reference.

-## 📌 Recommendations
-    Include this script in Helpdesk USB kits or shared folders

-    Train junior staff to run and interpret the results

-    Can be extended to test VPN status, proxy, or corporate DNS as needed

-    Package as .exe with pyinstaller for easy use by non-technical users

-✅ Logged and created by: [Your Name]
+✅ Logged and created by: David Vargas
-🗓️ Date: [Insert Date]
+🗓️ Date: 7/17/2025
 📁 File: network_diagnostic.py